adr1enbe4udou1n/blog/content/posts/13-build-your-kubernetes-cluster-part-4/index.md

 ## 3rd check ✅

-Databases are ready to be consumed by any apps.
-In real world situation, we should have a full monitoring suite, see [next part]({{< ref "/posts/14-build-your-kubernetes-cluster-part-5" >}}) for complete monitoring and logging stack.
+Databases are ready to be consumed by any apps !
+Go [next part]({{< ref "/posts/14-build-your-kubernetes-cluster-part-5" >}}) to finally use our cluster with some real apps, including some well known low-code tools !